-It can also work wonderful if you don’t have a strict (or any!) schedule.
+It can also work wonders if you don’t have a strict (or any!) schedule.

 You even don’t have to be a planner person to use it and enjoy its benefits.

-(here’s a post how you can use a habit tracker instead of a planner)
+(here’s a post on how you can use a habit tracker instead of a planner)